department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/mfs_Overpay Copay Architecture Intent.md

   - N/A
 - Identify PII and PHI and where and how it will be stored, processed, expired and deleted
   - No new storage of PII or PHI is introduced.
 Existing vets-api standards and patterns for secure handling of sensitive data continue to apply
+- **Is this change introducing a large or new volume of data?**
+- **Do these changes impact database or caching layers (ex: Redis, Postgres)?
+Do the changes have implications for data volume, memory, or CPU usage to consider?**
+- **Does this project/update expect to persist information?
+What is the expiration policy for data added to the system?
+What is the cleanup/removal process or mechanism?**

 ## Libraries and dependencies
 - No new libraries/dependencies are expected to be added